-To approve or not approve...Decisions as to which loans lenders decide to fund can seem a little mysterious, and often leaves applicants feeling somewhat helpless.
-That’s why we wanted to shed some light on what happens AFTER you submit that loan application.
-(Please note: the approval process varies greatly by lending institution, but there are a few industry standards, like the ones listed below that a lender consider when deciding which loans to approve.)
+To approve or not to approve?
+Which loans banks decide to fund can seem a little mysterious, and often leaves applicants feeling somewhat helpless.
+This information should help to clear the air a bit.
+Before you read on, please note: the approval process varies greatly by lending institution, but there are a few industry standards, like the ones listed below, that a lender considers when deciding which loans to approve.

 Again, this varies greatly by lender.
 But in general, here are some documents that you may be expected to submit:

-If you’re thinking about buying or selling your home, we’re here to help.
-We've been specializing in helping people achieve their home ownership dreams for over 100 years.
+At WaFd Bank, we know navigating the buying and selling process can be tricky.
+We've been specializing in helping people achieve their home ownership dreams for over 105 years.
 To find out more, contact one of our neighborhood branch managers or call us at 800-324-9375.